rwk-unil/sapphire/doc/DNANexus.md

 Please run `dx select` to select the correct project before running the scripts

 In this guide we will use a destination folder named `SAPPHIRE` within our project.
-If you want to change this, update the `--destionation` arguments for all scripts below, as steps depend on the previous steps, don't move files, changes names, destinations etc. Please don't use spaces in the destination path.
+If you want to change this, update the `--destination` arguments for all scripts below, as steps depend on the previous steps, don't move files, changes names, destinations etc. Please don't use spaces in the destination path.

 Warning: For all steps check that the jobs did finish successfully before running the next step.
 If some jobs fail relaunch them.
 If there is a persisting issue, solve it.
 If you need help, open an issue on the github page.